koalahamlet/cupboardTestApp/README.md

 For example, a "Tweet" model would be mapped to a "Tweet" table in the database.
 The Tweet model might have a "body" field that maps to a body column in the table and a "timestamp" field that maps to a timestamp column.
 Through this process, each row would map to a particular tweet.

-However, it is not a true ORM as it does not support relating one object to a nested object.
+However, it is not a true ORM as it does not support relating one object to a nested object inherently.

 ### Installation